Cheyenne Dorsagno, Editor-in-Chief |

 Similar to South Korea, the U.S. teaches through lecturing and testing.
 However, this approach only seems to work when the students are living and breathing school, a lifestyle that has led many South Korean youths to commit suicide.
 In Finland, the educational experience is personalized, effective, and efficient.
 People wonder what stops kids from learning: not eating lunch, waking up too early, over emphasizing testing?
 Finland has resolved all of these speculations.

 So what do Finland and South Korea have in common?
-Could this be the key to their success?
+Could this commonality be the key to their success?

 For one, Finland and South Korea make sure that every student has an equal opportunity for a quality education.
 Students have the materials and the funding that they need.
 However, in Pennsylvania, per-pupil spending in the poorest school districts is 33 percent lower than per-pupil spending in the wealthiest school districts, according to The Washington Post.
 Poor students and poorly funded school districts often have a worse academic outcome.

 Furthermore, Chief Education Adviser at Pearson, Sir Michael Barber, told BBC that countries ranking high on the PISA exams often have a “culture” of education in which teaching is a high-status job.
 Although Finland and South Korea have stark differences, there is a shared social belief in the importance and “underlying moral purpose” of education.
-In America, a 2010 McKinsey study of America’s top graduates’ attitudes toward teaching shows that 66 percent of respondents “would be proud” to tell people that they are a teacher, while 37 percent said that teachers are “considered successful.”
+Conversely, a 2010 McKinsey study of America’s top graduates’ attitudes toward teaching shows that only 66 percent of respondents “would be proud” to tell people that they are a teacher, while only 37 percent said that teachers are “considered successful.”

 Finland touts a culture of “trust,” and South Korea similarly leaves it up to the professors to create effective lesson plans.
 While both countries have a standard curriculum, professors have more time and freedom to plan their lessons.
 In these countries, professors can gain constructive criticism from their coworkers as opposed to undergoing administrative evaluations like American professors.
 In the U.S., teachers are oftentimes limited in what content and in what way they can teach.